 6 Steps to Reduce SKUs through SKU Rationalization

 The 6 Steps in Reducing SKUs through SKU Rationalization include the following:

-- Selecting Product Categories - SKU Rationalization does not only pertain to inventory control, it requires a cross functional team to be utilized as well.
-You have to establish project boundaries and pick what product line or brand that is in need of being reviewed.
+- Select Product Category: For a systematic approach to SKU rationalization, start with one category of products at a time.
+SKU rationalization does not only pertain to inventory control, it also requires a cross-functional team to determine which products should be continued and which should be discontinued.
+It is important to establish project boundaries and pick a product line or brand that is in need of review.

 Benefits of SKU Rationalization

 A software that can aid in eliminating SKUs is PlanetTogether’s Advanced Planning and Scheduling Software.
-APS is a software that can provide thorough insight into the operation and eliminate any unwanted cost and boost production efficiency.
+PlanetTogether is a software that can provide a thorough insight into the operation and eliminate any unwanted cost and boost production efficiency.

-- Create optimized schedules balancing production efficiency and delivery performance
+- Create optimized schedules that balance production efficiency and delivery performance

-- Maximize output on bottleneck resources to increase revenue
+- Maximize throughput on bottleneck resources to increase revenue

 - Synchronize supply with demand to reduce inventories